AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

         -   Windows operating systems

             Windows [client access licenses \(CALs\)](https://docs.microsoft.com/zh-cn/windows-server/remote/remote-desktop-services/rds-client-access-license) do not support License Mobility.
-Existing Windows licenses cannot be used within shared hardware environments.
+Therefore, existing Windows licenses cannot be used within shared hardware environments.
 You must deploy Windows operating systems within a dedicated physical environment, which can be an Alibaba Cloud dedicated host or an ECS bare metal instance.
-For more information, see the [dedicated host documentation](/intl.en-US/Product Introduction/What is DDH?.md) and [ECS bare metal instance documentation](/intl.en-US/Instance/Instance type families/ECS bare metal instance type family/ECS Bare Metal Instances.md).
+For more information, see the [dedicated host documentation](/intl.en-US/Product Introduction/What is DDH?.md) and [ECS bare metal instance documentation](/intl.en-US/Instance/Instance type families/ECS Bare Metal Instance family/ECS Bare Metal Instance.md).

             For this kind of ECS instances, Alibaba Cloud does not provide KMS, WSUS, or software technical support.
 You can contact Microsoft for software technical support.